atao/RTL_Tracking/README.md

 You will need an SDR device to use this program.

+For example, you can track TPMS from cars arround you.

 --

 For example, this program enabled me to learn how to retrieve data stream **sdout** and reuse into a python script.